San Kamphaeng district: Geography

 San Kamphaeng borders the districts (from west clockwise) Saraphi, Mueang Chiang Mai, San Sai, Doi Saket, Mae On of Chiang Mai Province and Ban Thi of Lamphun province.
+The area contains a large section of Hot springs with mineral baths that attracts many tourists and locals.
+The area also features several caves, most notable the Muang On Caves which contain Buddhist shrines.
+Near the cave you can find a group of monkeys - rare to see in Northern Thailand.

 History

 The district dates back to khwaeng Mae Om, which was established in 1902.
 In 1923 the district was renamed San Kamphaeng.

 Administration

-The district is divided into 10 sub-districts (tambons), which are further subdivided into 100 villages (mubans).
+The district is divided into 10 sub-districts (tambon), which are further subdivided into 100 villages (mubans).
 There are two townships (thesaban tambons).
-San Kamphaeng covers parts of tambons San Kamphaeng and Chae Chang, and the entire tambon Sai Mun.
+San Kamphaeng covers parts of tambon San Kamphaeng and Chae Chang, and the entire tambon Sai Mun.
 Ton Pao covers the entire tambon of Ton Pao.
 There are a further eight tambon administrative organizations (TAO).

-Numbers 7–9,14,15 are tambons which now belong to Mae On district.
+Numbers 7–9,14,15 are tambon which now belong to Mae On district.